ericwq/gskills/docs/xds.md

   - Calls `c.apiClient.AddWatch()`, which actually calls `TransportHelper.AddWatch()`.
   - `AddWatch()` simply sends a `watchAction` to unbounded buffer `t.sendCh`.
 - Now the resource is not in cache, `watch()` skips the remain part to return.

+Please note: `watchService()` use the `r.target.Endpoint` as the argument for the `serviceName` parameter.
+This means the LDS resource name is the user's target name.
+In our case, it's `example.grpc.io`.

 After the invocation of `watch()`, `c.ldsWatchers()` got a new `watchInfo` record under the `wi.target` name.